professor-oats/Python/README.md

 * FreeBSD

 To improve in code:
-* Fix the logic to not use dup code and overuse of continues
+* Fix the logic to not use dup code and overuse of continues.

+To improve in skills:
+* Better up system analysis and design to present logic before translating to code.